EMD GP38-2: GP38-2W

 The GP38-2W is a Canadian variant of the GP38-2.
 It is easily distinguished by its wide-nose Canadian comfort cab.
 51 of these locomotives were produced for the Canadian National Railway during 1973–1974.

 Although a W is commonly suffixed to the name, it is actually an addition by enthusiasts to help specify the presence of a CN-spec comfort cab.
 No locomotives built using CN's design of comfort cab ever featured a W in their designation, as the presence of the cab did not mechanically alter the locomotive.
 This is reflected by the lack of the "W" in the model designation on the builders' plates of these units.

-There are snow shields above the inertial-filter central air intakes behind the cab; the electrical boxes and equipment blower behind the cab also differ in detail from a standard GP38-2.
-They are otherwise identical.
+Compared to a standard GP38-2, the electrical cabinet air filter box and equipment blower duct behind the cab are different, the end platforms feature anticlimbers and vertical steps, and there are snow shields above the inertial-filter central air intakes behind the cab (added by CN some time after construction).
+They are otherwise largely the same as a GP38-2.

 Original buyers

 1,851 examples of this locomotive model were built for American railroads and industrial concerns, 206 for Canadian railroads and industrials, 156 for Mexican railroads and industrials, and 1 export unit for the Saudi Railways Organization.
 A total of 51 GP38-2s were built with high-short-hoods containing steam generators for passenger service on Mexican railways.
 In addition, all 257 of Southern Railway's GP38-2s had Southern's "standard" high-short-hoods.